Vanishing land. Isle de Jean Charles, Louisiana.Add to Cart Add to Lightbox Download

 04 March 2016.
 Isle de Jean Charles, Louisiana.

 Vanishing land.
 First climate refugees in the USA.
 Isle de Jean Charles Band of Biloxi-Chitimacha Indians.

-Wenceslaus Billiot, father of deputy chief Boyo Billiot.
+Looking from the back porch of Wenceslaus Billiot's house.
+'It used to be all you could see was trees and woods,' said Wenceslaus, father of deputy chief Boyo Billiot.
 The proud WW2 veteran and tribal elder may be forced to leave the home he has known all his life.
-The tribe has recently been awarded $52 million to resettle on higher ground as more and more of their land is consumed from erosion by the Gulf of Mexico.
+The tribe has recently been awarded $52 million to resettle on higher ground as more and more of their land is consumed by erosion from the Gulf of Mexico.